Australia is one of the most popular destinations among international students. The beautiful country attracts these students because:

 - Canberra: starting at 1,400 AUD/month

-Most universities only provide a small number of student dormitories for on-campus-accommodation in Australia.
-The majority of international students find housing in a homestay with a local family, a rental property or a guest house.
+Most universities provide a small number of student dormitories for on-campus-accommodation.
+That's why many international students choose to rent a private property or live with a local family (homestay).

 Other costs associated with accommodation

-Apart from rent, your accommodation requires some extra expenses, such as:
+Apart from rent, your accommodation requires extra expenses, like:

-Groceries are available in local supermarkets and usually require around 100 – 200 AUD/week.
-Save some money and do your shopping at the cheapest supermarkets, like Aldi, Coles and Woolworths.
+Groceries are available in local supermarkets and usually require around 500 – 1,000 AUD per month.
+You can save some money by shopping at the cheapest supermarkets, like Aldi, Coles and Woolworths.

-The average cost of a meal in an inexpensive restaurant costs 18 AUD while a three-course meal for two is 80 AUD.
+The average cost of a meal in an inexpensive restaurant costs 18 AUD, while a three-course meal for two is 80 AUD.
 You can also choose from various Asian, Greek and Italian restaurants if you enjoy their specific cuisine.

-Some universities have a private transport supplier that helps students who stay on campus or have to reach some difficult areas.
-The Australian government offers free transport to international students who enrol in the ACTION programme.
+Some universities have a private transport supplier that helps students who stay on campus or those who need to reach some remote areas.

-- You can also get around the city using a bicycle and Melbourne is one of the most bike-friendly cities; you can rent a bicycle with around 40 AUD per day.
+You can also get around using a bicycle.
+You can rent one for around 40 AUD per day.

 - Health insurance: rates start at 30 AUD/month

-- Australia Awards – scholarships and fellowships funded by the Australian Government that cover full tuition fees, travel expenses and part of the monthly living costs among others.
+- Australia Awards – scholarships and fellowships funded by the Australian Government that cover full tuition fees, travel expenses and part of the monthly living costs.

-- APEC Women in Research Fellowship Program –financial support dedicated to female researchers from developing APEC economies who plan to pursue a research programme in partnership with Australian universities and research institutions.
+- Australia APEC Women in Research Fellowship Program – offers financial support to female researchers who come from APEC economies and plan to pursue a research programme in partnership with Australian universities.